cstrawberry/predictive-universe/docs/paper/appendices/appendix_i_scaled_gravity.md

 **I.15 Conclusion**

 The PU framework proposes a multi-scale solution to the phenomena attributed to dark matter, driven by the Principle of Compression Efficiency.
-1.  **At galaxy scales,** a PCE-driven parameter relaxation mechanism causes the emergent Newton constant to increase with scale ($G(R)$, Eq.
-I.4), providing a physically motivated framework that naturally explains galaxy rotation curves and baryonic scaling relations while respecting local tests of GR, **as an environment‑dependent relaxation** that leaves the CMB‑era effective $G$ unchanged.
+1.  **At galaxy scales,** a PCE-driven parameter relaxation mechanism causes the emergent Newton constant to increase with scale ($G(R)$, Equation I.4), providing a physically motivated framework that naturally explains galaxy rotation curves and baryonic scaling relations while respecting local tests of GR, **as an environment‑dependent relaxation** that leaves the CMB‑era effective $G$ unchanged.
 2.  **At cluster scales**, where a running $G(R)$ is cosmologically constrained, the mass discrepancy is modeled by a **non‑local predictive‑matter response**.
 A linear, single‑scale kernel is sufficient for **stacked profiles**, while **high‑concentration outliers** (e.g., A1689) demand either a **mild nonlinearity $q>0$** or a **multi‑scale kernel**.
 All options remain **CMB‑safe** with $A_G\simeq 0$ and are quantitatively testable against lensing data.

 This composite model provides a coherent, physically-grounded explanation for dark matter phenomenology across different astrophysical scales and yields a rich set of falsifiable predictions.